 - A. Special Warranty: Warrant the following exterior plants, for the warranty period indicated, against defects including death and unsatisfactory growth, except for defects resulting from lack of adequate maintenance, neglect, or abuse by Owner, or incidents that are beyond Contractor's control. - 1.
 Warranty Period for Trees and Shrubs: One year from date of Substantial Completion. - 2.
-Warranty Period for Ground Cover and Plants: One Year from date of Substantial Completion. - 3.
-Within one year warranty period, remove all dead exterior plants immediately.
+Warranty Period for Ground Cover and Plants: Six months from date of Substantial Completion. - 3.
+Remove dead exterior plants immediately.
 Replace immediately unless required to plant in the succeeding planting season. - 4.
 Replace exterior plants that are more than 25 percent dead or in an unhealthy condition at end of warranty period. - 5.
 A limit of one replacement of each exterior plant will be required, except for losses or replacements due to failure to comply with requirements.